Akre in Kurdistan, tucked away in northern Iraq, is a beautiful place that hasn’t been visited by many tourists.

 There’s a small market right below the restaurant where we had dinner at.
 It’s a nice place to walk around and of course, we had to drink tea, with loooots of suger! there’s no escaping from it in Kurdistan… But the tea is so strong that you kind of have to put in a lot of sugar because the taste is quite bitter.

-The market was decorated with these picturesque colorful stones and lights and there were local merchants wearing local outfits that made the scenery look like a movie scene in a middle eastern movie.
+The market was decorated with these picturesque, colorful stones and lights, and local merchants were wearing local outfits that made the scenery look like a movie scene in a Middle Eastern movie.

 And once again, the people were really welcoming in Akre and in Kurdistan.
 They don’t try to sell you anything you can just walk around, have a look and drink some tea.